rayglo/Digital-Signature-File-Extractor/README.md

 A really simple to use tool to extract files from a digital signature file.

+### Disclaimer

+This tool is in development and it's not ready for production use.
+Use it at your own risk.

 ### Features

 - Extract a single file from a digital signature file (.p7m) even recursively